 Instructions for the “Cosmogenesis Dance”.
 This dance has usually been known as the “Stillpoint Dance” or “Adoramus Te Domine“, and I learned it from Jean Houston that way.
 The dance’s origins are credited as choreographed by Friedel Kloke-Eibl.
 In the second year of doing the dance at Winter Solstice (1999), I realised its three layers were resonant with the three qualities of Cosmogenesis and the three aspects of the Female Metaphor/Goddess as I had come to understand them.
 I thereafter re-named and storied the dance that way in the ceremonial preparation: see the Winter Solstice teaching in Appendix F of the book.

-The dance is done to the music “Adoramus Te Domine” (as referred to in Chapter 6 fn 20 but the Taize version that I have used is on YouTube now, and I hope it is OK that we have used it on our video now).
-NOTE: It is my opinion that this dance quite desperately needs new words to the music!
-I am sure it can be done.
+The dance is usually done to the music “Adoramus Te Domine” (as referred to in Chapter 6 fn 20 but the Taize version that I have used is on YouTube now, and I hope it is OK that we have used it on our video now).
+NOTE: As of 2021, this dance has been done at PaGaian ceremonies to this ten minute version of Devi Prayer: Hymn to the Divine Mother

 Start with a circle, and number off around the circle as #1’s and #2’s.